About Day of Mourning

 The Day of Mourning offers employees and employers the opportunity to publicly renew their commitment to improve health and safety in the workplace.

-Last year, 24 families in Nova Scotia were forever changed when 24 people died at work or because of their work.
+In 2024, 20 families in Nova Scotia were forever changed when 20 people died at work or because of their work.
+One fatality is too many - the cost too great.

 Nova Scotia Day of Mourning Ceremonies